-Along with the above mentioned benefits, a Pet Insurance Policy from Prime Pet Insurance includes additional benefits to protect you and your pet against all major eventualities at no additional cost:
+Along with the above mentioned benefits, a Pet Insurance Policy from Prime Pet Insurance includes additional benefits to protect you and your pet at no additional cost:

 - Emergency Boarding – is an additional protection provided in the event hat you are hospitalised for five or more consecutive days.

-- Essential Euthanasia – pays for vet expenses incurred from humane and essential euthanise procedures.
+- Essential Euthanasia – pays for vet expenses incurred from humane and essential euthanasia procedures.
 For Royalty Accident plan this is covered for accident only.

 - Paralysis Tick Benefit – provides coverage for tick preventative treatment or measures such as tick baths and sprays.
 Your pet will also be covered for treatments for conditions arising from bite from any species of ticks.
 Note: only available under Sovereign and Imperial plans.